Chiral oscillations in terms of the zitterbewegung effect

-which represents exactly the expectation value of the relativistic velocity $\frac{\mbox{\boldmath$p$}}{E}$.
-Note, however, that the eigenvalue of $\alpha_{\k}$ is $\pm 1$ and corresponds to $\pm c$, but we know that, for massive particles, the classical velocity cannot be equal to $\pm c$.
-Moreover, once $\alpha_{\k}$ and $\alpha_{\l}$ do not commute when $k \neq l$, the measurement of the $x$-component of the velocity is incompatible with the measurement of the $y$-component of the velocity.
-This may appear unusual since we know that $p_{\x}$ and $p_{\y}$ commute.
-In spite of this peculiarities, there is no contradiction with the above results.
-The plane wave solutions (\ref{02}) which are momentum and energy eigenfunctions are not eigenfunctions of $\alpha_{k}$.
-Anyway, the velocity related with $\mbox{\boldmath$\alpha$}\bb{t}$ does not represent a constant of the motion since
+It gives the expectation value of the particle's velocity $\frac{\vec{p}}{E}$.
+In particular, one might notice that the eigenvalues of $\alpha_{\k}$ are $\pm 1$ and they corresponds to $\pm c$.
+However, massive particles cannot exhibit, as an approached classical feature, velocities equal to $\pm c$.
+Given that $\alpha_{\k}$ and $\alpha_{\l}$ do not commute one each other for $k \neq l$, the measurement of the $x$ projection of the particle's velocity is not consistent with the measurement of the corresponding $y$ projection - which is unusual, given that one knows that $p_{\x}$ and $p_{\y}$ commute.

+The explanation for such an apparent misconception is given in therms of the plane wave solutions from Eq.~(\ref{02}) which are not eigenfunctions of $\alpha_{k}$.
+Therefore, the velocity operator, $\vec{\alpha}\bb{t}$ does not correspond to a constant of motion, namely,

-which can be regarded as a differential equation for $\mbox{\boldmath$\alpha$}\bb{t}$.
-Keeping in mind that $\mbox{\boldmath$p$}$ and $\mathit{H}$ are constants of the motion we can easily solve the Eq.~(\ref{13}) in order to obtain \cite{Sak87}
+identified as a differential representation of $\vec{\alpha}\bb{t}$.
+Reminding that $\vec{p}$ and $\mathcal{H}$ are constants of the motion, one can solve Eq.~(\ref{13}) as to have \cite{Sak87}